Urban Water Cycle Story

 The story of your water begins underground.
 In most of Thurston County, drinking water comes from groundwater.
 Groundwater is stored in aquifers.
 Aquifers are layers of rock, dirt, and sand that are saturated with water – think of a soaking wet sponge.
 We’re lucky to have high quality groundwater that requires little or no treatment to drink.
 Water is pumped out of the ground through wells that are owned by city or private water systems or private homeowners.

 Drinking water is called “potable” water, and we use it for more than just drinking.
 We use this water in the washing machine and dishwasher, the water heater for tap and showers, and to flush your toilet.
-It flows out your hoses in the yard and is used for irrigation at parks, fields, and landscapes throughout neighborhoods.
+It is also used for irrigation at parks, fields, and landscapes throughout neighborhoods.

 Water that runs down your drains or toilet is called wastewater.
 Wastewater needs to be treated and cleaned before it is released back into the environment.
 This protects human and environmental health.
 Most of the wastewater in our urban areas is collected through the sewer system and sent to one of LOTT’s treatment plants to be cleaned.